-Out of four Recruitment of First-Time Tenure Track Faculty Members grant applications submitted, the Scientific Review Council recommended two candidates for a First-Time Tenure Track Faculty Members Award.
-Candidates nominating institutions are: The University of Texas M.D.
-Anderson Cancer Center and The University of Texas Southwestern Medical Center.
-Below is a listing of the candidate with associated expertise.
+The Scientific Review Council recommended four candidates for Recruitment of First-Time, Tenure Track Faculty Member Awards.
+Candidates' nominating institutions are: The University of Texas M.D.
+Anderson Cancer Center, The University of Texas Southwestern Medical Center, The University of Texas at Austin and Rice University.

+Below is a listing of the candidates with their associated expertise.